Fruitfulcode/Fruitful-shortcodes/readme.txt

 </ol>

 <h3>Technical support</h3>
-If you have any questions or recommendations regarding the functionality of our plugins (existing options, new options, current issues), please feel free to contact us.
+If you have any questions or recommendations regarding the functionality of our plugins (existing options, new options, current issues), please feel free to <a href="http://support.fruitfulcode.com/hc/en-us/requests/new">contact us</a>

 <h3>How to thank a developers</h3>
 <ol>